New research investigates the genetic causes of keratoconusSeptember 6, 2019

-New research aims to reveal crucial insights into the genetic causes of keratoconus, a corneal condition that affects young adults and children.
+A new study aims to reveal crucial insights into the causes of keratoconus, a condition of the cornea that predominantly affects young adults and children.

 The cornea, the front window of the eye, plays an important role in focusing our vision.
 In healthy eyes, the cornea is clear and curved in a dome shape, allowing light to enter the eye.